frbor/act-admin/README.md

 This package contains management utilities for the [ACT Platform](https://github.com/mnemonic-no/act-platform).

+# Changelog

+## 2.1.0

+* Support for `indexOption` for Daily/TimeGlobal indices in the platform.
+Use `--no-index-option` as argument to `act-types` to bootstrap legacay platforms without this feature.

 ## Installation
 1. This project requires that you have a running installation of the [act-platform](https://github.com/mnemonic-no/act-platform).
 2. Install from pip